ibm-cloud-docs/EventStreams/eventstreams145.md

 - Create your service instance in the {{site.data.keyword.Bluemix_short}} Dallas (us-south) region.
 - Enable [Virtual Route Forwarding (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your {{site.data.keyword.Bluemix_short}} account.

+## Adding a private endpoint
+{: #add_endpoint}

-To add an internal endpoint:
+To add a private endpoint:

 * Raise a [ticket ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/get-support?topic=get-support-getting-customer-support#using-avatar){:new_window} to request an internal endpoint.

     Provide the following information:

     * Your cluster ID if you know it.